About the Housing Counseling Program

 When the real estate bubble burst and the U.S. economy was spinning out of control, our Housing Counseling program was a stabilizing force for many agencies providing services to those squarely in the eye of the storm.

 The Federal funding for housing counseling programs was cut in half, and the uncertainty brought on by delays in the budgetary process during that time threw HUD funding cycles out of sync to the point where contracts were being awarded retroactively.
-Understanding the importance of housing counseling services, especially in the midst of a real estate collapse, the MVI Board of Delegates stayed committed to making sure MVI maintained our role as an intermediary.
+Understanding the importance of housing counseling services, especially in the midst of a real estate collapse, the MVI Board of Directors stayed committed to making sure MVI maintained our role as an intermediary.